Cohen-like first order structures: Results about rigidity

-The following argument, suggested to us by Saharon Shelah, shows that it is possible to have a separable rigid linear order, whose rigidity is c.c.c.-absolute.
+The following argument, suggested by S. Shelah, shows that it is possible to have a separable rigid linear order, whose rigidity is c.c.c.-absolute.
 By Theorem 24 from \cite{as}, MA($\omega_1$) is consistent with the existence of a rigid set of reals of cardinality $\omega_1$.

 \begin{thm} Assume MA($\omega_1$), and let $A \subseteq \mathbb{R}$ be a rigid linear order of cardinality $\omega_1$.
 Then $A$ remains rigid in any generic extension by a c.c.c. forcing. \end{thm}

 \begin{proof} Without loss of generality we may assume that $A=(\omega_1,\le)$.
 Let $\mathbb{S}$ be any c.c.c. forcing, and suppose towards contradiction that